 To begin shifting your research practice, try some activities with colleagues.
 2-6 hours.

 To truly shift your practice, stop reading and start doing.
-Find opportunities to rehearse new ways of showing up, remember these
+Find opportunities to rehearse new ways of showing up, remember these principles, and learn from your mistakes.
+A lifetime.

 Shifting Practice